burn-research/FiReSMOKE/README.md

 FiReSMOKE
 ========

-Finite-rate combustion solvers (ED, ED/FR, EDC, PaSR, QLFR) for OpenFOAM based on the [OpenSMOKE++ framework][1].
+Finite-rate combustion solvers (ED, ED/FR, EDC, PaSR, QLFR, PaSR_LFR, LFR) for OpenFOAM based on the [OpenSMOKE++ framework][1].
 FiReSMOKE requires one of the following OpenFOAM versions:
 - OpenFOAM-7.x

-If you use fireSMOKE for your publications, we kindly ask you to cite the following two papers:
+If you use FiReSMOKE for your publications, we kindly ask you to cite the following two papers:

 > Parente, A., Malik, R.M., Contino, F., Cuoci, A., Dally, B.,
 > Extension of the Eddy Dissipation Concept for turbulence/chemistry interactions to MILD combustion